nialov/fractopo/paper/paper.md

 [@skytta_fault-induced_2021; @ovaskainen_new_2022], three
 Master's Theses
 [@ovaskainen_scalability_2020; @jokiniemi_3d-modelling_2021; @lauraeus_3d-modelling_2021]
-and in assignments on a course, *Brittle Structures in Bedrock;
+and assignments on a course, *Brittle Structures in Bedrock;
 Engineering Geology* at the University of Turku.
 Development of `fractopo` continues actively and the use of it continues in multiple ongoing academic works.